Filipino Televangelist Apollo Quiboloy Finally Arrested, More Details Come To Light

 And now, to the raffle drawing…

 For a one-time gift of $100 we would like to enter your name in a drawing to receive a free 3-day / 3 night stay for up to five people at a Texas ranch on the Brazos River about an hour west of Fort Worth, plus $250 to the winner to help pay for food.
 Enjoy stunning views in a four-floor fire lookout on a cliff above the scenic and historic Brazos. (link here).
 It is necessary to climb stairs here but those with mobility issues can choose the main ranch house if preferred. (link here).
 Winners must be able to provide their own transportation to and from the ranch, which is about 10 minutes from restaurants and grocery stores in Minieral Wells.
-The drawing will be held on March 31st.
+The drawing will be held on March 31st and the drawing entries will be limited to 100 tickets.

 If you want our newsletter the entry form is on our Home page to the right.
 If you already subscribe, we appreciate your interest.